 Panel 2: The First Amendment and the Declining Fourth Estate

 This panel examined whether the First Amendment is indifferent to journalism as a means of informing society and to the broader changes in the institutional landscape of free expression, including the proliferation of private platforms that facilitate and moderate public debate.
 Panelists also discussed what government, private parties — and individuals themselves — can do to ensure that public discourse is informed.

 - Dawn Nunziato, William Wallace Kirkpatrick Research Professor, George Washington University School of Law

 - Jonathan Peters, Assistant Professor of Journalism, Grady College of Journalism and Mass Communication at University of Georgia

 - Jared Schroeder, Assistant Professor, Southern Methodist University

 - Chris Meazell, Professor of Practice, Wake Forest University School of Law

 Panel 3: The First Amendment, Antitrust, and Competition Policy

-This panel will consider whether the First Amendment limits government’s ability to regulate the media and communications industries and assess whether government should use antitrust and competition policy to foster a robust and informed public sphere.
+This panel considered whether the First Amendment limits government’s ability to regulate the media and communications industries and assess whether government should use antitrust and competition policy to foster a robust and informed public sphere.
 Unprecedented consolidation has swept the media industries.
 At the same time, court rulings have severely hampered the Federal Communication Commission’s (FCC) ability to impose net neutrality and to limit corporate control of radio, television, and newspapers.
-This panel will discuss whether the government can and should use antitrust and competition policy to foster a robust public sphere.
+This panel discussed whether the government can and should use antitrust and competition policy to foster a robust public sphere.